 Important: This year, MobileHCI will be using the new ACM Master Article Templates and Publication Workflow!

 The complete instructions can be found here: https://www.acm.org/publications/taps/word-template-workflow.
 Word users can submit their initial documents in a simplified single-column format which is then converted to the final formatting only if the paper is accepted.
 LaTeX users should use the latest template on that same web page (please use the manuscript template [sample-manuscript.tex]).
 Note that we will provide instructions on word/character count in the near future.
 However, as a guidance, the final 2-column papers should be between 6 and 10 pages long.
+For checking the length of your paper you can either use an older 2-column template or have a look at the ACM website: https://www.acm.org/publications/taps/word-template-workflow.
+At the very bottom there is a rough estimation of word counts and estimated page count.
+Paper length during the submission stage will not be handled as strict as for previous MobileHCI conferences, but if your paper gets accepted we might request that you need to shorten it.
 Authors are encouraged to submit a paper of length proportional to its contribution.
 References are not included in the paper length.
 Reviewers will be instructed to weigh the contribution of a submission relative to its length, so papers with a length disproportionate to their contribution will be rejected.
-In exceptional cases, the authors may be requested to shorten papers for the camera ready stage.
 Shorter, more focused papers (akin to Notes or Short Papers in previous years) are encouraged, and will be reviewed appropriately.

 Papers need to be anonymised for blind review.
 We use a relaxed model that does not attempt to conceal all traces of identity from the body of the paper.
 However, you do need to completely remove identifying information from the title/header/acknowledgements area of the paper, and also make sure that it does not appear in the document’s meta-data.
 Citations to your own previous work do NOT need to be anonymised, so that reviewers can ensure that all previous research has been taken into account.
 However, you should refer to your prior work in third person.